 For most of us, grammar is a life’s work!
-Be sure to take every possible opportunity to reinforce student understanding in this area, regardless of age and not just in literacy-specific lessons, but in other areas of study too.
+Be sure to take every possible opportunity to reinforce student understanding in this area, regardless of age, in literacy-specific lessons and other areas of study too.

 - Do a baseline assessment of foundation skills.

 2. Read – a Lot!

 Reading is the mirror image of writing.
 Where writing is considered an active skill, reading is often viewed as its passive counterpart.
 But, in truth, reading should be anything but a passive experience for our students.